The importance of scheduling a semen analysis

 Because sperm issues can be so common, it is likely that your doctor will recommend checking a semen analysis during the fertility workup.

-• For men who live in the general Austin area, it is fine to provide a semen sample collected at home.
-This is fine as long as the sample arrives at Austin IVF within one hour of collection.
+- For men who live in the general Austin area, it is fine to provide a semen sample collected at home.
+This is fine as long as the sample arrives at our lab within one hour of collection.
 We will give you an instruction sheet to help you obtain the optimal specimen.

-• No matter where you collect the specimen, remember that the best sample will be produced by manual masturbation without the use of commercial lubricants, condoms, bodily fluids or lotions.
-Austin IVF can provide a lubricant that will not interfere with sperm testing.
+- No matter where you collect the specimen, remember that the best sample will be produced by manual masturbation without the use of commercial lubricants, condoms, bodily fluids or lotions.
+Our lab can provide a lubricant that will not interfere with sperm testing.

-One of the andrologists at Austin IVF will evaluate your sperm sample to determine the concentration (quantity of sperm), motility (how effectively they swim) and morphology (how ‘normal’ the sperm look) of the semen sample.
+One of our andrologists will evaluate your sperm sample to determine the concentration (quantity of sperm), motility (how effectively they swim) and morphology (how ‘normal’ the sperm look) of the semen sample.